 In the same year, KTM won its first title at the 1954 Austrian 125 National Championship.
 In 1956, KTM made its first appearance at the International Six Days Trial (known today as International Six Days Enduro, or ISDE) with Egon Dornauer securing a gold medal.
 The following year, the company’s first sports motorcycle, the Trophy 125cc, was produced, as well as it’s first moped, the Mecky.
 Following the Mecky was the Ponny I in 1960 and the Ponny II in 1962.
 Also in the 1960s, the company began its first production of bicycles.

 By 1971, almost 40 years since its founding, KTM was offering 42 different models with a workforce of 400.
-While 1968 saw the first KTM bikes exported to the United States, in 1978 KTM America, Inc was established in Lorain, Ohio, drastically increasing the availability of KTM to American riders.
+While 1968 saw the first KTM bikes exported to the United States, in 1978 KTM America, Inc was established in Lorain, Ohio, drastically increasing the availability of KTM to American riders, releasing the first KTM made in USA dirtbikes.
 The same decade, KTM’s 50cc product range expanded immensely, entering them into a market that they would go on to excel in.
 In the ‘80s and ‘90s, the company would undergo many changes, included the death of its founder, a change in ownership, and the division of the company into multiple subsidiaries.
 The ‘90s also brought plenty of new models and racing success to KTM, which continued into the 2000s with six world titles in the first decade alone.

 KTM Dual Sport Motorcycles